 Conversica pricing costs significantly more than its competitors, from US$2,999/mo to US$6,999/mo.
 They also charge discretionary setup fees.
 Each additional use case costs US$1,000/mo, which can add up quickly, making it prohibitive to mid-market and SMB customers.
 Hence, their focus on large enterprises

-Limited customization, which are chargeable on top of their already high base cost
+Limited messaging and use case customization, which are chargeable on top of their already high base cost

 Somewhat “odd and confusing interface and awkward customizations”.
 This can be tricky for marketers who are used to modern UI/UX like HubSpot and Intercom

 Here are some of the G2 reviews about Conversica that highlight the points above:

 Conversica has great customer support.
 They are willing to work closely with your team, almost like a dedicated resource.
 This is a must for enterprise customers who are using Conversica to replace or augment a key part of their lead workflows.